Hong Kong protesters defy face mask ban — with humor | DW | 18.10.2019

-Protesters wearing Winnie the Pooh and Guy Fawkes masks form part of the human chain with a mask Pepe the Frog stuffed animal
+Protesters wearing Winnie the Pooh and Guy Fawkes masks form part of the human chain with a masked Pepe the Frog stuffed animal

 Hong Kong pro-democracy protesters defied a government ban on wearing face masks as they formed a human chain across the city battered by four months of unrest.

-Many participants donned cartoon character and Guy Fawkes masks (now also a symbol of the Anonymous group), while others took a stab at restrictions by taking on the guise of Chinese President Xi Jinping and Hong Kong Chief Executive Carrie Lam.
+Many participants donned cartoon character and Guy Fawkes masks (now also a symbol of the Anonymous group), while others derided restrictions by taking on the guise of Chinese President Xi Jinping and Hong Kong Chief Executive Carrie Lam.

 Read more: Hong Kong crisis: What you need to know